Not logged in. Login

 Assignment 2: Testing with Input Space Partitioning

-For this assignment, you will create a set of functional tests for a command-line utility that reads in a file and transforms or computes with it to produce output.
-You will choose one of the command-line utility specifications found in the Posix specification for compatible Unix systems.
+For this assignment, you will create a set of functional tests for an open-source program that reads in a file and transforms or computes with it to produce output.
+The utility must perform some nontrivial transformation or computation based upon the provided file command line options.

 This assignment incorporates the following components.